HITB-CyberWeek/proctf-2019/services/game_console/SDK.md

 + you are doing something suspicious, illegal in your code
 + icon size is not equal to 172x172
 + at least one of the assets is bigger that 480x272
-+ icon or assets in not PNG file
++ icon or assets is not PNG file

 After successful submission all gamers will be informed about new game